-On Multi F MAX systems, after the leak / pressure check is complete, the triple evacuation procedure must be performed to the refrigerant piping and all connected indoor units / branch distribution units.
-On Do not just perform the deep evacuation procedure on Multi F MAX systems.
-The deep evacuation procedure is insufficient to fully evacuate the extensive piping systems on Multi F MAX products.
+On Multi F MAX systems, after the leak / pressure check is complete, the triple evacuation procedure must be performed to the refrigerant piping and all connected indoor units / branch distribution units. $\bigcirc$ Do not just perform the deep evacuation procedure on Multi F piping systems on Multi F MAX products.
 Triple evacuation must be performed through the Schrader ports on the outdoor unit service ports.